Frequently Asked Questions

 14. What other programs do you offer online?

-The School of Library and Information Science offers the MLIS program, the School Library Media Supplemental Endorsement program and the Graduate Certificate in Archives and Special Collections completely online.
-We do not offer an entirely online bachelor's degree, though some courses are offered via the Web.
+The School of Library and Information Science offers the MLIS program, the School Library Media Supplemental Endorsement program, the Graduate Certificates, and the bachelor's degree are all available online.

 15. Do I have to attend the Hattiesburg campus to fulfill my requirements for the online MLIS program?

 The School of Library and Information Science does not currently require any on-site attendance to fulfill requirements to receive an MLIS online.